Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 **"R2 - Data projects with R and Github"**

-at the Dr. Eberle Centre for digital competencies at the University of Tübingen.
+at the Dr. Eberle Centre for Digital Competencies at the University of Tübingen.

 ## Tutorials